 To further grow diversity in our workforce, and provide all Canadians with access to opportunities with Irving Shipbuilding, we have also launched Pathways to Shipbuilding, a partnership between 10 industry, Government and community partners, Pathways provides the opportunity for 19 indigenous students to enroll in the Metal Fabrication Program at the Nova Scotia Community College.

-To help our workforce reach their highest potential, we have engaged global expertise from across the globe to bring the world’s best shipbuilders here to Canada to mentor, guide, and modernize our workforce.
+To help our workforce reach their highest potential, we have engaged experts from across the globe to bring the world’s best shipbuilders here to Canada to mentor, guide, and modernize our workforce.

 Although we actively recruit Canadians first, in some cases shipbuilding expertise does not exist in Canada or we have exhausted efforts to recruit Canadians for certain positions.
 In these rare circumstances, we have recruited internationally to find the knowledge, experience and expertise to complement our current workforce.